 Table of Contents

-- How to Uncover Your Dream Job's Key Hiring Objections
+- Uncover Your Dream Job's Key Hiring Objections

-- How to Address Key Hiring Objections and Land Your Dream Job
+- Address Key Hiring Objections and Land Your Dream Job

-- candidates don't know whether they're close or far from getting the job
+- candidates don't know how close they came to getting a job

-(additional applications and interviews don't mean you're closer to being hired)
+(additional applications and interviews don't mean you're close to being hired)

 - resumes and interviews are not reliable or effective ways to sell yourself

 (resumes easily get thrown away or ignored and interviews give you narrow windows of opportunity with high risk)